Details

 Mountain Biking in Ladakh - Experience the abundance of Ladakh on a mountain bike; you won't be disappointed to find some of the most captivating and seductive scenery.

-Where to do: You can do the whole Ladakh circuit on Bike
+Where to do: You can do the whole Ladakh circuit on Bike.

 River Rafting in Ladakh - Have a go at river rafting.
-The Indus in the Leh area, the Zanskar in Zanskar, and the Shayok in Nubra.
+The Indus in the Leh area, the Zanskar in Zanskar, and the Shyok in Nubra.
 Rafting the Zanskar River is a fun and thrilling experience.

 Where to do: Zanskar River

 Trekking in Ladakh - There are a plethora of breathtaking scenery in Ladakh that can leave one spellbound.
-It is also the ideal location for hikers. featuring some amazing vistas and routes that will change your perception of adventure.
+It is also the ideal location for hikers, featuring some amazing vistas and routes that will change your perception of adventure.

 Where to do: Lumayuru to Darcha trek, Ripchar Valley trek, Padum to Darcha trek, Lumayuru to Alchi trek, Lumayuru Stok Kangri and Markha Valley trek.